AutoMind: Adaptive Knowledgeable Agent for Automated Data Science

 \subsubsection{Knowledge Retrieval}

 Directly retrieving relevant knowledge using only task descriptions is challenging due to the weak correlation between real-world task descriptions and the available technical approaches.
 Consequently, traditional retrieval methods relying solely on task description embeddings prove ineffective in our context.
-To address this limitation, we propose a labeling system to facilitate knowledge retrieval, filtering, and re-ranking.
+To address this limitation, we propose a hierarchical labeling system to facilitate knowledge retrieval, filtering, and re-ranking.

-We construct hierarchical labels to precisly describe the collection of tricks.
-To be more specific, we first construct a hierarchy label set based on all collected ML tasks with the assistance of LLMs, and it contains 11 top-level categories and corresponding subcategories (e.g., category Computer Vision and subcategory Image Classification).
-Then, to label each trick, {\ours} first selects the most relevant top-level categories, then identifies the most appropriate labels from the corresponding subcategories.
-We ensure labeling quality through a self-consistency strategy with five independent iterations and voting-based arbitration, on which we obtain precise labels for each trick.
-Compared with collected tricks for competitions, papers are much more diverse in data and techniques, bringing difficulties in designing hierarchical labels.
-Then, we use LLMs to generate a brief summary for each paper from the perspective of data (including type, domain, and dataset name), ML tasks, the proposed techniques and key contributions.
+For the collection of tricks, we first construct a hierarchy label set based on all collected data science tasks from Kaggle with the assistance of LLMs, and it contains 11 top-level categories and corresponding subcategories (e.g., category Computer Vision and subcategory Image Classification).
+Then, to label each trick, {\ours} first selects the most relevant top-level categories and then identifies the most appropriate labels from the corresponding subcategories.
+Compared with tricks, papers are much more diverse in data and techniques, bringing difficulties in designing hierarchical labels.
+Then, we use LLMs to generate a brief summary for each paper from the perspective of data (including type, domain, and dataset name), data science tasks, the proposed techniques and key contributions.
 In this way, papers can be retrieved to solve the different competitions from different perspectives.
 In the retrieval stage, the input task is analyzed with the same labeling tricks.
 For each label, {\ours} performs a similarity search in the knowledge base to retrieve associated knowledge.
 Then, after filtering out solutions or tricks of the same target task to avoid plagiarism, the retrieved results are re-ranked based on the aforementioned label priority order, on which we obtain the final retrieved knowledge.